MATH 103 College Algebra 3 credits

 MATH 201 Calculus I 4 credits

 This course is a study of the real number system, equations of a line, functions, limits, and continuity, and of techniques of differentiation and integration applied to maximum and minimum problems and to related rates.
 (The course includes four hours of class and one laboratory session each week.)
-Prerequisites: MATH 105, or the equivalent; or proper placement by the Bethany College Mathematics Placement Examination.
+Prerequisites: MATH 105, or the equivalent; proper placement by the Bethany College Mathematics Placement Examination; or permission of the instructor.

 MATH 202 Calculus II 4 credits